CumulusNetworks/docs/content/version/cumulus-linux-332/Monitoring-and-Troubleshooting/Monitoring-Best-Practices.md

 </tr>
 </tbody>
 </table>

-<summary>Click here to changes from Cumulus Linux 2.5 ESR to 3.0 and
-later... </summary>

 Cumulus Linux 2.5.2 through 2.5 ESR uses a forked version of `monit` called `jdoo` to monitor processes.
 If the process ever fails, `jdoo`